Agency One

 Regrettably, it is the uninformed taxpayers or those who choose to “stick their heads in the sand” who end up with taxable estates that result in a very heavy burden for their unsuspecting heirs.
 Estate planning professionals, attorneys, accountants, and a variety of financial advisors have been working around the transfer tax system for many years.
 Their knowledgeable assistance should be sought to ensure that your clients’ estates are protected and properly managed.

-AN OPPORTUNITY FOR FINANCIAL ADVISORSNew Proposed Tax Law - Opportunity
+AN OPPORTUNITY FOR FINANCIAL ADVISORS

 To that end, AgencyONE has created a brief presentation for use by financial advisors, which is generic, succinct, and can be delivered to consumers on a variety of platforms.
 AgencyONE is happy to brand this presentation with your firm’s logo and contact information.
 This presentation can also be delivered virtually by an AgencyONE professional in support of financial advisors with their clients and prospects.